mongojack/mongojack/README.md

 1) Use the JacksonCodecRegistry class
 2) Use the JacksonMongoCollection class

+For a more detailed look at migration from 2.x to 3.x, see [the migration guide](MIGRATING.md)

 ### Using JacksonCodecRegistry
 The java mongo 3.0 and higher driver supports the usage of codecs to map to specific types.
 MongoJack provides a Codec Registry which can be used for this purpose.
 Some example code making use of the JacksonCodecRegistry can be seen below: